SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

  yourself
 ```

-Element in a vertical box will use all available horizontal space, and fill
+An element in a vertical box will use all available horizontal space, and fill
 vertical space according to the rules.
-This will be inverted with horizontal box.
+This is inversed in an horizontal box.

-Box layout can be composed, we can add a box to an existing one.

 ### GridLayout (SpGridLayout, SpGridConstraints and SpGridAxisConstraints)